-- Are the methods detailed and descriptive? - Avoid listing, simply, "lecture, lab, exercises, etc." without including additional information about the delivery of each - Does the course allow for peer review and/or incorporate other opportunities for discussion between students? - Do the methods aid in creating a lived experience for students and allow them to connect with course content?
-[Shall we define "lived experience?"] - As appropriate, include opportunities for students to engage in self-reflection, to better engage with content - Example(s) of Foothill CORs: - Before: - o After:
+- Are the methods detailed and descriptive? - Avoid listing, simply, "lecture, lab, exercises, etc." without including additional information about the delivery of each - Consider including definitions of terms such as "lecture," "lab," etc. - Provide overview of delivery of course content; when possible, include information such as ratio of lecture to group work and whether the course is teacher-centered or student-centered

+- Does the course allow for peer review and/or cooperative work, and/or incorporate other opportunities for discussion between students and student-to-student feedback? - Do the methods aid students in connecting course content to their lived experiences? - As appropriate, include opportunities for students to engage in self-reflection, group discussion, journaling, etc., to better engage with content - Example(s) from Foothill CORs: - o Before: - After: